nlern/angular/get-config-on-initialize/README.md

-# Demo2
+# Demo2 - Load config files from json on App Initialization

+A sample project illustrating how to load config files on application initialization.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.3.

 ## Development server